Requirements

 Welfare and wellbeing of Candidates

-Welfare and Wellbeing of Candidates
+Welfare and wellbeing of candidates

 Chaperones

-The RAD provides chaperones who will be responsible for candidates under the age of 18 years during the welcome reception, coaching, semi-finals and Final.
-All chaperones have current criminal records checks (DBS or equivalent) in place and are briefed on the RAD’s Safeguarding policy and procedures.
-Candidates under the age of 18 will not be permitted to leave the coaching/competition venue during the coaching day, unless accompanied by a parent/guardian or teacher.
-The Royal Academy of Dance also encourages those candidates over the age of 18 to abide by this regulation.
+We provide chaperones who will be responsible for candidates under the age of 18 during the welcome reception, coaching, semi-finals, and final.
+All chaperones have current criminal record checks (DBS or equivalent) in place and are briefed on the RAD’s safeguarding policies and procedures.

 Registration and Welcome reception

-The Welcome Reception will commence at 17.00 and candidates may bring one guest (parent/teacher) to this event.
 At the welcome reception you will be introduced to your coaches for the week, the RAD Fonteyn staff and other people who will be assisting with the organisation of the competition.
-Dress code is smart casual.
-This will be followed by a tour of the building for all candidates.
+The dress code is smart casual.

 Tickets and Booking Information